 Going to Provincial Court

-Some changes to the new family law rules and forms were made by Order in Council No. 286.
-The PCFR Explained document and the family forms have been updated to reflect these changes.
+Some changes to the new family law rules and forms were made by Order in Council No. 647 and are in effect as of January 4, 2022.
+The PCFR Explained document, the family forms and online forms service have been updated to reflect these changes.

 See below for information about the requirements for starting a family law case in different types of court registries.